Gradient Descent Algorithm: How Does it Work in Machine Learning?

 cost along z-axis and parameters(thetas) along x-axis and y-axis (source: Research gate)

 It can also be visualized by using Contours.
-This shows a 3-D plot in two dimensions with parameters along both axes and the response as a contour.
-The value of the response increases away from the center and has the same value along with the rings.
+This shows a 3-D plot in two dimensions with parameters along axes and the response as a contour.
+The value of the response increases away from the center and has the same value as with the rings.
 The response is directly proportional to the distance of a point from the center (along a direction).

 Gradient descent using Contour Plot. (source: Coursera )